syedazainabshariq/syedazainabshariq/README.md

 - 💞️ I’m looking to collaborate on people who are in my field to work withn them
 - 📫 How to reach me? right here:szainabshah806@gmail.com
 - 😄 Pronouns: she/her
-- ⚡ Fun fact: I am 14 (yup I do all these stuff, I am trying my best)
+- ⚡ Fun fact: I started coding to build apps.
+Now I build apps to avoid people. 😎👨‍💻

 <!---